Eddie Rosario Player Props: Braves vs. Brewers

 Eddie Rosario At The Plate

-- Rosario has had an RBI in 24 games this year (28.9%), including 11 multi-RBI outings (13.3%).
+- Rosario has an RBI in 24 of 84 games this season, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in five contests.

-- He has scored in 31 games this season (37.3%), including multiple runs in seven games.
+- In 36.9% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.